clem-kay/drone_assessment/README.md

 5) run these commands to start the dependency on celery celery -A drone_assessment beat -l INFO --scheduler django_celery_beat.schedulers:DatabaseScheduler

-celery -A scheduledjangotask worker -l debug
+celery -A drone_assessment worker --loglevel=info

 6) start your redis server